MIPS/gcc/pre-gcc7/gcc/config/rs6000/altivec.md

 			   (KF "FLOAT128_VECTOR_P (KFmode)")
 			   (TF "FLOAT128_VECTOR_P (TFmode)")])

-;; Specific iterator for parity which does not have a byte form, but does have ;; a quad word form
+;; Specific iterator for parity which does not have a byte/half-word form, but ;; does have a quad word form
-(define_mode_iterator VParity [V8HI
+(define_mode_iterator VParity [V4SI
-			       V4SI
 			       V2DI
 			       V1TI
 			       (TI "TARGET_VSX_TIMODE")])